 WORKSHEET: PUTTING RIGHTS INTO ACTION

 Instructions: Read the situation.
-Use the information on Relationship Rights and Responsibilities to identify which rights are being violated.
+Use the information on Relationship Rights and Responsibili- ties to identify which rights are being violated.
 Then answer the questions.

-- 1. Your boyfriend or girlfriend works and you don't.
+1. Your boyfriend or girlfriend works and you don't.
 When you go out, your girlfriend or boyfriend always pays.
-Now he or she is saying that you owe him or her sex. - Rights being violated and why: - What can you do to stand up for your rights? - 2.
-You want to use a condom, but your girlfriend or boyfriend is refusing. - Rights being violated and why: - What can you do to stand up for your rights? - 3.
-When you are apart, your girlfriend or boyfriend texts you ALL the time to find out who you are with and what you are doing.
-If you don't text back immediately, she or he gets angry. - · Rights being violated and why: - What can you do to stand up for your rights? - 4.
-Sometimes when you say what you think, your girlfriend or boyfriend rolls their eyes or makes a face. - Rights being violated and why: - · What can you do to stand up for your rights? - 8.
-Ask the participants to pair up with the person sitting next to them and to complete the remaining situations together.
-Tell them they will have 15 minutes to complete the rest of the worksheet. - 9.
-After 15 minutes, call everyone's attention back to the front.
-Tell the participants that you will go through the worksheet together.
-For each situation, ask for a volunteer to read the situation and say what rights are being violated in the situation and why.
-Then ask: - 10.
-Did anyone identify any other rights that are being violated?
+Now he or she is saying that you owe him or her sex.

+Rights being violated and why:

+What can you do to stand up for your rights?

+2. You want to use a condom, but your girlfriend or boyfriend is refusing.

+Rights being violated and why:

+What can you do to stand up for your rights?

+3. When you are apart, your girlfriend or boyfriend texts you ALL the time to find out who you are with and what you are doing.
+If you don't text back immediately, she or he gets angry.

+Rights being violated and why:

+What can you do to stand up for your rights?

+4. Often when you say what you think, your girlfriend or boyfriend rolls their eyes or makes a face.

+Rights being violated and why:

+What can you do to stand up for your rights?

+8. Complete the remaining situations together.

+9. Then ask:

+- Did anyone identify any other rights that are being violated?
 Why do you think so?
-Discuss until there is agreement about the rights being violated.
+Discuss until there is agreement about the rights being violated. - What can you do to stand up for your rights? - What other ideas do people have?

-- What can you do to stand up for your rights? - · What other ideas did people come up with? - II.
-Ask the whole group the following question and generate a discussion: - What do you need to do if you want to enjoy your rights? - · What do other people need to do for you to enjoy your rights? - Is it easier for men or women to exercise their rights?
+10. Ask the whole group the following questions and generate a discussion:

+- What do you need to do if you want to enjoy your rights? - What do other people need to do for you to enjoy your rights? - Is it easier for men or women to exercise their rights?
 Why?
 (Note: Allow the participants to discuss, but make sure the following key point comes out: Because men are given more power by society, it is almost always easier for them to exercise their rights). - Do you think that is the way it should be? - If your rights are constantly violated in a relationship, what should you do? - How does knowing your rights make you feel?
 What kind of power does it give you?
+(Answer:

-(Answer: 'Power within' and 'power to' - 12.
-Ask the participants to summarise the main points of the activity.
-Add any of the following that they did not mention. - · Everyone has the same rights and responsibilities in relationships. - Relationship rights include the right: to ask for what you need or want; to say no without feeling guilty; to be yourself; to always be treated with respect and as an equal; and to protect your sexual health. - Relationship responsibilities include: respecting the rights of others; accepting responsibility for yourself and your actions; and always treating your partner with respect. - Both partners in a relationship need to make sure that they respect the other's rights and that their own rights are respected. - To enjoy these rights, people need to be willing to stand up for them.
+'Power within' and 'power to')

+11. Ask the participants to summarise the main points of the activity.
+Add any of the following that they don't mention.

+- u Everyone has the same rights and responsibilities in relationships. - Relationship rights include the right: to ask for what you need or want; to say no without feeling guilty; to be yourself; to always be treated with respect and as an equal, and to protect your sexual health. - Relationship responsibilities include: respecting the rights of others; accepting responsibility for yourself and your actions, and always treating your partner with respect. - □ Both partners in a relationship need to make sure that they respect the other's rights and that their own rights are respected. - □ To enjoy these rights, people need to be willing to stand up for them.
 Sometimes this means ending a relationship.